A Survey on LLM-as-a-Judge: Evaluation of LLM-as-a-Judge

 \subsection{Adversarial Robustness}

+As LLM-as-a-Judge becomes further integrated into evaluation pipelines and increasingly serves as the standard protocol, a variety of adversarial attacks have emerged.
 Adversarial robustness refers to the ability of a model to withstand deliberate attempts to manipulate the scores through carefully crafted inputs.
-Unlike bias evaluations (Section \ref{Evaluation:Bias}) which mainly focus on naturally occurring samples, adversarial robustness involves samples intentionally crafted to manipulate scoring, such as inserting phrases that artificially enhance scores.
+Unlike bias evaluations (Section \ref{Evaluation:Bias}), which mainly focus on naturally occurring samples, adversarial robustness involves samples intentionally crafted to manipulate scoring, such as inserting phrases that artificially enhance scores.
 Robustness is crucial because insufficient robustness allows trivial manipulations to deceive the evaluators and to undermine the evaluation of text quality.
 Ensuring robust evaluators is essential for maintaining accurate and reliable assessments, particularly in high-stakes applications.

-Research \cite{raina2024llm} constructed a surrogate model from the black-box LLM-evaluator and the learn a \textbf{adversarial attack phrases} based on it.
+Research \cite{raina2024llm} constructed a surrogate model from the black-box LLM-evaluator and then learn a \textbf{adversarial attack phrases} based on it.
 The evaluation score can be drastically inflated by universally inserting the learned attack phrases without improving the text quality.
+Similarly, work by Lee et al. \cite{lee2024llm} introduced EMBER, a benchmark that revealed biases in when assessing outputs with epistemic markers, such as expressions of certainty or uncertainty.
 Furthermore, other work \cite{zheng2024cheating} demonstrated that even a "\textbf{null model}" that outputs a constant response irrelevant to input instructions can achieve high win rates for various LLM-as-a-judge methods.
+Similarly, recent work \citep{zhao2025one} also revealed that on-word symbols (e.g., ``:'') or reasoning openers like ``Thought process:'' can often fool LLM evaluators to produce positive evaluations.
 Several recent works \cite{ye2024justice,koo2023benchmarking} proposed to increase the evaluation score by adding the \textbf{majority opinions}, such as ``90\% believe this is better''.
-Other researches \cite{ye2024justice,koo2023benchmarking} evaluated robustness against \textbf{meaningless statement} in the System Prompt, e.g., ``"Assistant A loves eating pasta''.
+Other research \cite{ye2024justice,koo2023benchmarking} evaluated robustness against \textbf{meaningless statement} in the System Prompt, e.g., ''Assistant A loves eating pasta''.
 These works revealed that LLM-as-a-judge are still insufficiently robust against interference irrelevant to text quality.
 Defensive measures like the perplexity score \cite{raina2024llm,jain2023baseline} can only detect limited types of adversarial examples.
 Therefore, constructing more robust LLM-as-a-judge is a crucial research direction for the future.